 I admit it, I LOVE all the pretty business planners that are out there!
-I have used an Erin Condren in the past and currently have a happy planner that I use for my family planner.
+I have used an Erin Condren in the past and currently have a Happy Planner that I use for my family planner.
 BUT for my business planner, I am not looking for cute, I am looking for effective!

 Why “Standard” Business Planners Don't Work For Me

 OH how long have I spent looking for the “perfect planner”.
-I have bought at least 20 over the years including the new cute ones, Filofaxes, notebooks, Bullet Journals and Day Runners.
+I have bought at least 20 over the years including the new cute ones, Filofaxes, notebooks, Bullet Journals and the Day Planner.
 I would start using them all happy and cheerful thinking THIS TIME is the one that will fix all my time problems.

 Because that is really what my problem was.
 Time.

 All of those planners allowed me to record my time, but they didn't help me to manage my time.
 I need to have really clear worksheets that walk me through whatever I am trying to accomplish.
 Just having the days, weeks or months organized differently didn't actually make a bit of difference at all!

 I do different things throughout the year.

 Another reason for my dissatisfaction with regular calendars or planners was that I change what I am doing often throughout the year and what works on January 1st when I am in “bright and shiney planning mode” will not work when I am in the weeds at the end of the year, digging in and doing hard core sales.

 Wire bound planners are my favorite, but are horrendous for making changes.
 I know Plum Planners have the ability to somewhat customize their contents, but once they are printed and bound I am “stuck” for the rest of the year.